nomeata/haskell-via-sokoban/01-intro.md

 We could, and we should, also write down the type of `trafficLight`.
 Not that the compiler needs us to do that -- it is smart enough to figure that out by itself.
 But it helps us to understand the code better, to confirm that what we wrote is actually what we intended, and to narrow down bugs in the code.
-Conveniently, the compiler tells us about the correct signture, so we can just copy that:
+Conveniently, the compiler tells us about the correct signature, so we can just copy that:

 ```haskell
 trafficLight :: Bool -> Picture